-In most cases, a simple version of adding rules will suffice, however “Advanced mode” enables selection between multiple Traffic Classifications and advanced actions.
+In most cases, using simple mode for rules will suffice, however “Advanced mode” enables selection between multiple Traffic Classification categories and advanced actions.
 Below is a breakdown of all types of traffic classifications; for best results make sure to follow the best practices section.

-- Application categories, with three different categories, where each can be used alone or together with the other two categories:
+Three different categories, where each can be used separately or combined:

-The Action section next is the place where you can choose how the traffic will be routed and through which interfaces.
-In the Groups area you can add Path Labels you wish to use with this rule.
-Path Labels order is respected, and within Selection Order you can choose between prioritizing or load balancing between multiple Path Labels,which in turn are assigned to WAN interfaces.
+In the Action section users can define how the traffic will be routed and through which interfaces (with Path Labels).
+Within the Groups area assign the Path Labels to be used with the rule.
+These can be Tunnel or DIA (Direct Internet Access / local internet breakout) Path Labels types.
+The order in which Path Labels are added is respected, and within Selection Order choose between prioritizing, load balancing or Quality Based Routing between multiple Path Labels, which in turn are assigned to WAN interfaces.

 The Actions section allows a flexible configuration on where and how traffic is routed:

-- Fallback Action - action to perform when no policy label is available
+Default action to perform when no policy label is available, includes:

 The action section also supports adding multiple groups and ordering them per load balancing or prioritization.
 See advanced configuration examples for more information when using multiple groups.